daxapps/MyOnTheMap/README.md

 If you want to add your location and favorite study tool to the map, you can tap on the top barButtonItem that's shaped like a pin.
 After tapping the pin barButtonItem, a view will slide upward and ask you your current location.
 After you enter the location, tap the "On The Map" button and the view will show a map zooming into your current location, prompting you with another question.
 The next question is "Enter a website", which will be the website of your favorite study tool.
 After you finish that, you can tap submit and your location will be seen by other Udacity students.

+## Install

+Download Apple’s IDE xcode from the App Store,  clone project, then build and run.

+## License

+The content of this repository is licensed under a [Apache License] (http://www.apache.org/licenses/LICENSE-2.0.html)